 The "common wisdom" is that Jimmy Carter was to blame for the gas crises in the 70s.
-Many use them as examples that Democrats can't be trusted on economic issues.
+Many use them as examples that those called liberals can't be trusted on economic issues.
 But it's not that simple.
-Jimmy Carter got a bad rap!
+Here's why Jimmy Carter got a bad rap!

 The first was the increase in the price in the fall of 1973.
 This was a result of Nixon devaluing the dollar and abandoning the gold guarantee.
-See the Chronology below.
+It took years for the impact to ripple through the economy.
+Such delays are a major reason why the bahaviors of complex systems are so difficult to understand and manage.
+The short-term benefits of decisions can appear quickly, with the unintended negative benefits coming much later.

 John Sterman, in Business Dynamics, Systems Thinking for a Complex World, includes an assignment Challenge (p.
 212) on the oil shock in the summer of 1979.
 He explains what caused the long gas lines in the Instructors Manual, p.
 82: